syncfusion-content/maui-docs/MAUI/TreeMap/getting-started.md

 #### Bind data source for TreeMap

-To populate the treemap items, utilize the `DataSource` property of `SfTreeMap`.
-The `PrimaryValuePath` specifies the name of the property within the data object that provides the primary value used to determine the size of each item in the treemap.
+To populate the treemap items, utilize the `DataSource` property of `SfTreeMap.` Alongside, consider the following properties of `SfTreeMap` while initializing the tree map control.
+* The `PrimaryValuePath` specifies the name of the property within the data object that provides the primary value used to determine the size of each item in the treemap.
 This primary value typically represents the main quantitative data associated with each item.
+* The `RangeColorValuePath` specifies the name of the property within the data object that provides the range color value for each item in the tree map.
+This range color value typically represents a quantitative data range associated with each item, which is used to determine the color of the item based on a gradient or range mapping.
+The `Brush` property within `TreeMapRangeBrush` applies colors to items based on `RangeColorValuePath` values using `TreeMapRangeBrushSettings,` also defining colors for treemap legend icons, exclusive to `TreeMapRangeBrushSettings.` The `RangeColorValuePath` is applicable only when the `ShowLegend` property of `LegendSettings` is enabled in the `SfTreeMap.`

+Also, specify the path to the data property containing the text you want to display for the tree map item using the `LabelPath` property of `LeafItemSettings.` For detailed label addition guidance, refer to the documentation.

 {% tabs %}
 {% highlight XAML hl_lines="2 4 5 6" %}